By Jayne Arlett, BSc Pod Med, FASMF, FAAPSM

 A diabetic patient with a long term (15 months) non-healing ulcer under the left midfoot (Charcot Joint) was presented to private practice.
 The F-Scan™ plantar pressure analysis system and the F-Mat™ floor mat were used to assist the podiatrist and the patient to achieve optimal treatment outcomes.
 The ulcer site healed within one month of orthotic modification with the assistance of the F-Scan.
 More importantly, the patient was significantly more compliant with recommended treatments once he could visualize the extremely high and abnormal pressures that his ulcer site was generating while walking barefoot on the F-Mat.
 The F-Scan's ability to demonstrate to the patient the importance of footwear and orthotic therapy in this case perhaps outweighs the assistance that it gave to the podiatrist in maximizing treatment outcomes.

-Presented below are F-Mat pressure profiles of barefoot walking showing peak pressure over ulcer site, and F-Scan pressure profiles showing reduction in pressure with orthotic and footwear.
+Presented below are F-Mat pressure profiles of barefoot walking showing peak pressure over ulcer site, and F-Scan pressure profiles showing a reduction in pressure with orthotic and footwear.

 F-Mat™ Screening - Before Orthotic